Kansas City, Missouri: Primary and secondary schools

 The city is not served by one unified school district, but 15 separate districts due to the historical unwillingness of suburban voters to merge their existing school districts with the Kansas City district as the city expanded its limits in the 1950s and 1960s.
+Prior to 1957, areas annexed by the City of Kansas City were obligated to join the KCMO school district.
+Briana O'Higgins of KCUR wrote that prior to Brown v.
+Board of Education community members of smaller school districts "were happy to join KCMSD", which at the time was racially segregated.
+After laws changed in 1957, expansion occurred in areas not in the KCMO school district, and the KCMO school district faced a decline in academics and facility quality.

 School outcomes vary between and even within districts, with a some high schools being nationally ranked, and others having some of the lowest graduation rates.
 There are also numerous private schools; Catholic schools are governed by the Diocese of Kansas City.

 The following public school districts serve Kansas City:

 In the Jackson County portion of the city: